 CVHS provides breakfast and lunch on campus.
 HISD publishes menus on a monthly basis.
 Information regarding breakfast and lunch prices is provided at the beginning of the school year.
-All students are expected to complete and submit a Socioeconomic Information Form to the attendance desk by the end of the first week of school.
+All students are expected to complete and submit a Socioeconomic Information Form by the end of the first week of school.